quixio/quix-streams/docs/api-reference/dataframe.md

 ***What it Does:***

 - Allows ways to do simple operations with dataframe "column"/dictionary values:
-    - Basic ops like add, subtract, modulo, etc
+    - Basic ops like add, subtract, modulo, etc.
 - Enables comparisons/inequalities:
-    - Greater than, equals, etc
+    - Greater than, equals, etc.
     - and/or, is/not operations
 - Can check for existence of columns in `StreamingDataFrames`
 - Enables chaining of various operations together